Imperfect Foods

 Design

 After we settled on a user flow (for the time being), we got together to draw and discuss some possible ways to add a Suggested Recipe feature to the Imperfect Foods app.
+We had to think about how this new feature could fit into the existing Information Architecture, and adopt the established branding styles and personality.

 Our Low Fidelity Prototype brought our sketches to life, and allowed us to explore and test various ways of displaying recipe ingredients and saved recipes.